28/07/2021Contemporary English Victorian-style Tea Party in the Grounds of Middleport Pottery

-Traditional jelly moulds from the collection of Middleport Pottery in Stoke-on-Trent will take centre stage this summer, as artist Nuala Clooney reimagines traditional pottery designs and techniques at a public tea party.
+Traditional food moulds from the collection of Middleport Pottery in Stoke-on-Trent will take centre stage this summer, as artist Nuala Clooney reimagines traditional pottery designs and techniques at a public tea party.

-Middleport is the home of Burleigh pottery and is the UK’s longest-running pottery in continuous production, producing ceramics for more than 130 years.
-Burleigh still uses traditional skills and techniques, and houses an archive of historic designs and moulds.
+Middleport is the home of ‘Burleigh’ pottery and is the UK’s last working Victorian pottery in continuous production, producing ceramics for more than 130 years on site.
+Burleigh still uses traditional skills and techniques, and Middleport Pottery houses an archive of their historic designs and moulds.

 Using a 3D scan of an original dessert mould from Burleigh’s collection, Nuala has led workshops with members of the local community – including Root n Fruit Community Garden and Middleport Matters Community Trust - to create new designs for jelly moulds, inspired by Charlotte Rhead’s colourful fruit and flower motifs.
 The new work combines traditional methods of slip-casting with 3D scanning technology.

 On 21 August Middleport will host a tea party with food demonstrations and a display of the new jelly mould designs created by Nuala and members of the public.

 Rebecca Loughead, Heritage and Learning Manager at Middleport Pottery, said: “Nuala’s artwork picks up on parts of our collection which we don’t shout about enough and I hope that when people come along in August they’ll see how playful, fun and colourful our local history can be.”

 Nuala Clooney added: “I often use food in my practice and it’s proven to be a wonderful way of getting people engaged with Middleport, and for us to create things together as a community.”